 Pastoral Counseling, M.Div.

-The Pastoral Counseling concentration is designed for those who desire to be involved in a counseling ministry, but who also want a solid biblical and theological foundation upon which to build their perspectives and practices of counseling.
+The Masters in Pastoral Counseling concentration is designed for those who desire to be involved in a counseling ministry, but who also want a solid biblical and theological foundation upon which to build their perspectives and practices of counseling.

 People are hurting, and they often turn to their pastor to seek spiritual guidance and help.
 Many of our students have been called by God to shepherd the body of Christ in ways that bring healing and restoration.
-The M.Div. with the pastoral counseling concentration provides both a deep theological foundation and skills for dealing with hurting people.
+The Master of Divinity with the pastoral counseling concentration provides both a deep theological foundation and skills for dealing with hurting people.
 The counseling courses in this degree are provided by the faculty in the Graduate Department of Counseling at Grace.

 The MDiv degree program provides an optimal curriculum in graduate theological study to prepare men and women for various ministry roles.
 The three-year program requires 75 hours of study.
 There are eight concentrations: General Studies, Pastoral Studies, Pastoral Counseling, Christian Ministry, Exegetical Studies, Intercultural Studies, Women’s Leadership, and Chaplaincy Studies.
 Advanced Standing credit may be obtained for up to 18 credit hours of the MDiv degree and 36 credit hours may be transferred from an accredited institution.
 The combination of Advanced Standing and Transfer Credit is limited to 36 credit hours.